-In today’s fluid and dynamic market, business plans used as five year road maps are obsolete due to ever changing shifts in the market between years 1 and 5.
-Often these shifts are tremors before the quake that call in question foundational assumptions used as the premise used in the planning decisions.
-When the shifts is seismic, not only are new plans required, but so is a new mindset that ideates innovative ways of going on the offensive and capitalizing on new opportunities or defending your company against recent entrants targeting your base of business.
+In today’s fluid and dynamic market, business plans used as five-year road maps are obsolete due to ever-changing shifts in the market between years 1 and 5.
+Often these shifts are tremors before the quake that call into question foundational assumptions used as the premise used in the planning decisions.
+When the shifts are seismic, not only are new plans required but so is a new mindset that ideates innovative ways of going on the offensive and capitalizing on new opportunities or defending your company against recent entrants targeting your base of business.

 There are three points of attention that must be considered at this critical stage to ensure your strategy is best suited to drive your company in the right direction.

 DELIVER VIABILITY – NOT JUST APPEASEMENT